dokterdok/Continuity-Activation-Tool/README.md

 This tool makes the necessary changes to enable OS X 10.10 Continuity on compatible hardware.
 Continuity features activated by this tool include Application Handoff, Instant Hotspot, and Airdrop iOS<->OSX.

-## News - 2014.11.09
+## News - 2014.11.11
 A quick update on the evolution of the app.

-* **Continuity Activation Tool 1.1**  will include an uninstallation feature, as well as various bug fixes and optimizations.
-A pre-release has been be published in the [beta branch](https://github.com/dokterdok/Continuity-Activation-Tool/tree/beta).
+* **Continuity Activation Tool 1.1**  Released today.
+Includes an uninstallation feature, speed improvements, as well as various bug fixes and optimizations.
 * **Continuity Activation Tool 2.0** will include experimental support for 3rd party USB BT4.0 dongles.
 I'm looking for testers: if you are interested, please fill in this [form](http://goo.gl/forms/ojDezibB2q).

 Thanks for your support!